CSE232-MSU/CSE232/syllabus.md

 ## Resource Center for Persons with Disabilities

 Michigan State University is committed to providing equal opprotunity for participation in all programs, services and activities.
 Requests for acommodations by persons with disabilities may be made by contacting the [Resource Center for Persons with Disabilities](https://www.rcpd.msu.edu/) at 517-884-RCPD.
-Once your eligibility for an accommodation has been determined, you will be issued a verified individual services accommodation ("VISA") form.
-Please present this form to me (Dr. Nahum) at the start of the term, or as early as possible.
+Once your eligibility for an accommodation has been determined, you will be issued an accommodation letter.
+Please present this form to me (Dr. Nahum) at the start of the term, or as early as possible, in a private Piazza post.

 ## Religious Observances